 While many people initially plan to live in Dubai for a specific amount of time, they find that they love it here and end up staying for longer than they initially planned — sometimes for decades.

 Though it may seem like an encumbrance for some people, owning property in Dubai is a better long-term investment than renting for years and years.

 Renting does not allow you to accrue value on a financial asset.
 Your rental cheques do not result in your ownership of the home.

-Likewise, any time and money you put into a rental home’s upkeep eventually benefits the property owner, not the renter.
+Likewise, any time and money you put into a rental home’s upkeep eventually benefit the property owner, not the renter.
 Also, rental properties have strict limits as to what tenants are allowed to change or upgrade.

 Homeownership confers status and can establish a path to residency with renewable 3-year to 5-year residential visas at the very high end of the property market.